ybiquitous/stylelint-ecosystem-tester/README.md

 # stylelint-ecosystem-tester

-A comprehensive test suite for Stylelint echosystem
+A comprehensive test suite for Stylelint ecosystem.